budski82/debug_image_manipulation-chris-copy/README.md

 Adding it just works .....see video link

-I used your supplied code and it flows along with the time stamps you will notice I have not even gotten to the animation yet.
+I used your supplied code and it flows along with the time stamps you will notice I have not even gotten to the animation yet, any code after 16 or more minutes.
 Before it gets weird??